Coronado Beach, CA: Planning Your Visit

 There is camping available at Silver Strand State Beach, but reservations can be hard to get.
 There are also bathrooms, showers and fire pits available.

-There are four large parking lots at Silver Strand State Beach, but you will need to pay for parking (parking ranges from $12- $20).
+You’ll find four large parking lots at Silver Strand State Beach, but you will need to pay for parking (parking ranges from $12- $20).

 Coronado Dog Beach